More deals seen in chips as Internet of Things blooms

 Companies that make analog and mixed-signal chips - a mixture of analog and digital - are in demand, analysts said.
 Analog chips process real-world signals such as sound and light, so they are central to smartphones and devices connected to the Internet.

-As a result, companies like Maxim Integrated Products Inc, Linear Technology Corp, Intersil Corp, Silicon Laboratories Inc, Analog Devices Inc and M/A-COM Technology are under the spotlight.
+As a result, companies like Maxim Integrated Products Inc (MXIM.O), Linear Technology Corp LLTC.O, Intersil Corp ISIL.O, Silicon Laboratories Inc (SLAB.O), Analog Devices Inc (ADI.O) and M/A-COM Technology (MTSI.O) are under the spotlight.

 Another closely related subsector is microcontrollers, essentially small computers used in automatically controlled products like car engines or implanted medical devices.
-Smaller microcontroller makers include Atmel Corp and Renesas Electronics Corp.
+Smaller microcontroller makers include Atmel Corp ATML.O and Renesas Electronics Corp (6723.T).

-The big chip makers, such as Intel Corp, Texas Instruments Inc and Qualcomm Inc, want to beef up in just those areas.
+The big chip makers, such as Intel Corp (INTC.O), Texas Instruments Inc (TXN.O) and Qualcomm Inc (QCOM.O), want to beef up in just those areas.

 As a result, valuations are growing, but not out of line with technology in general.
-Potential target NVIDIA Corp is trading at 24 times estimated profit for the next 12 months, and Xilinx Inc, Analog Devices and Marvell Technology Group are at around 21 times, according to Reuters data.
+Potential target NVIDIA Corp (NVDA.O) is trading at 24 times estimated profit for the next 12 months, and Xilinx Inc (XLNX.O), Analog Devices and Marvell Technology Group (MRVL.O) are at around 21 times, according to Reuters data.
 Semiconductors as a group have historically traded about 15 times.

 But high valuations have not stopped the pace of deals or the premiums companies are willing to pay as low interest rates provide a source of cheap capital.
-Intel is offering about 35 times expected earnings for Altera Corp.
+Intel is offering about 35 times expected earnings for Altera Corp ALTR.O.

 After barely five months, $80 billion in semiconductor M&A has been racked up this year, according to Reuters data.
 In the last two weeks alone, Avago and Broadcom announced their deal and Intel moved to buy Altera.

 More deal activity is brewing.
-Analog chip maker Exar Corp said last month it would look at strategic options.
-Cypress Semiconductor Corp has made an offer for Integrated Silicon Solution Inc but has so far been rebuffed.
-The chief executive officer of Lattice Semiconductor Corp told Reuters this week he was open to a sale, but only for a big premium.
+Analog chip maker Exar Corp (EXAR.N) said last month it would look at strategic options.
+Cypress Semiconductor Corp (CY.O) has made an offer for Integrated Silicon Solution Inc ISSI.O but has so far been rebuffed.
+The chief executive officer of Lattice Semiconductor Corp (LSCC.O) told Reuters this week he was open to a sale, but only for a big premium.

 (Additional reporting by Liana Baker in New York, Noel Randewich in San Francisco and Lehar Maan in Bangalore; Editing by Steve Trousdale and David Gregorio)